-Ramin Asgary, MD, MPH, FASTMH, Associate Professor of Global Health and Director of Humanitarian Health Program, started working in humanitarian settings and complex emergencies with Doctors Without Borders-MSF and other humanitarian agencies in mid 90s as field physician, medical coordinator, director, and senior technical and research advisor in more than two dozen missions and projects in regions including Eurasia/Former Soviet States, Sub-Saharan/East/South Africa, South/Central America, and often in insecure contexts, refugee settings and post-conflict.
+Ramin Asgary, MD, MPH, FASTMH, Associate Professor of Global Health and Director of Humanitarian Health MPH, started working in humanitarian settings and complex emergencies with multiple humanitarian agencies and Doctors Without Borders-MSF in the mid 90s as field physician, medical coordinator, director, and senior health and research advisor in more than two dozen projects and missions in regions including Eurasia/Former Soviet States, Sub-Saharan/East/South Africa, South/Central America, and often in conflict or refugee settings.

-Professor Asgary holds a secondary appointment as Associate Professor of International Affairs at the Elliott School of International Affairs.
-He is a Clincial Associate Professor of Medicine at Weill Cornell College of Medicine/NY Presbyterian Hospitals, and an adjunct faculty at Mailman School of Public Health at Columbia University.
+Professor Asgary holds secondary appointments as Associate Professor of International Affairs at the Elliott School of International Affairs and GWU School of Nursing.
+He is Clinical Associate Professor of Medicine at Weill Cornell College of Medicine/NY Presbyterian Hospitals, and an adjunct faculty at Mailman School of Public Health at Columbia University.
 He provides care to the homeless at Bowery homeless shelter-clinics of NYU School of Medicine/Langone.

-Previously, he served as core faculty for Social Medicine/Primary Care Residency, Co-Founder and Director of Immigrant and Refugee Health Clinic and Travel Health Clinic, and Co-Founder and Director of Global Health Course at Montefiore Medical Center, Albert Einstein College of Medicine; Founder and Director of Human Rights Program & Clinic at Mount Sinai School of Medicine and Deputy Director and General MPH Track Director for MPH Program, Mount Sinai School of Medicine; Associate Director for Curriculum Development in Homeless Healthcare of Community Medicine Program of New York University/Langone Health and core faculty and contributor to developing Global Health Unit at Center for Healthful Behavior Change, Population Health Department, New York University; and Director of LIC's Community Medicine Clinic at Weill Cornell College of Medicine.
+Previously, he served as core faculty for Social Medicine/Primary Care Residency (SM/PC), Co-Founder and Director of Immigrant & Refugee Health Clinic and Travel Health Clinic, and Co-Founder and Director of Global Health Initiative in SM/PC at Montefiore Medical Center, Albert Einstein College of Medicine.
+Dr. Asgary was Founding Director of Human Rights Program & Clinic and Deputy Director and General MPH Track Director for MPH Program at Mount Sinai School of Medicine.
+He was Associate Director for Homeless Healthcare of Community Medicine Program of New York University/Langone Health and core faculty and contributor to development of Global Health Unit in Population Health Department, New York University.
+He served as Director of Community Medicine Clinic at Weill Cornell College of Medicine.

-Dr. Asgary’s expertise and interest are in: Refugee Health and Humanitarian Assistance; Global Health Curriculum Development; Cervical Cancer; Humanitarian Ethics & Accountability; Healthcare of Homeless and Immigrants; Women's and Reproductive Health; Cancer and Chronic disease.
+Dr. Asgary’s expertise and interest are in: Refugee Health and Humanitarian Assistance; Cervical Cancer; Global Health Curriculum Development; Humanitarian Ethics & Accountability; Healthcare of Homeless and Immigrants; Women's and Reproductive Health; Cancer and Chronic diseases.